anushkaatyagii/Challenge-/README.md

-# SQL and Scripting challenges
+# This repo contains the solutions for the SQL and Scripting challenges.

-this repo has the solutions.